CajoterBraak/douconca/README.md

 The CWM regressions are specified with an environmental formula and the SNC regressions are specified with a trait formula. dcCA finds the environmental and trait gradients that optimize these regressions.
-The first step of the algorithm uses \code{\link[vegan]{cca}} to regress the (transposed) abundance data on to the traits and the second step uses \code{\link[vegan]{rda}} to regress the CWMs of the orthonormalized traits on to the environmental predictors.
+The first step uses \code{\link[vegan]{cca}} (Oksanen et al. 2022) to regress the transposed abundance data on to the traits and (weighted) redundancy analysis to regress the community-weighted means (CWMs) of the ortho-normalized traits, obtained from the first step, on to the environmental predictors.
+The sample total of the abundance data are used as weights.
+The redundancy analysis is carried out using \code{vegan} \code{\link[vegan]{rda}}
+if sites have equal weights (after division of the rows by their total) or, in the general weighted case, using \code{\link{wrda}}.
-The abundance data are divided by the sample total (i.e. 'closed') in the vegan-based version.
-This has the advantage that this multivariate analysis corresponds with an unweighted (multi-trait) community-level analysis, instead of being weighted, which may give a puzzling differences between common univarite and this multivariate analysis.
+Division by the sample total has the advantage that the multivariate analysis corresponds with an unweighted (multi-trait) community-level analysis, instead of being weighted, which may give a puzzling differences between common univariate and this multivariate analysis.

 Reference: ter Braak, CJF, Šmilauer P, and Dray S. 2018.
 Algorithms and biplots fordouble constrained correspondence analysis.
 Environmental and Ecological Statistics, 25(2), 171-197. https://doi.org/10.1007/s10651-017-0395-x

 ## Installation